igorinov/evtolsim/README.md

 AvgFlight | Average flight time in hours
 AvgCharge | Average charging time in hours
 PMi | Passenger miles, sum of the products obtained by multiplying the number of passengers carried on each flight by the flight distance
-Est. fail | Expected number of failures, total flight time multiplied by failure rate
+Exp. fail | Expected number of failures, total flight time multiplied by failure rate

 Example of results table: